json-api/json-api/format/index.md

 #### Attributes <a href="#document-structure-resource-attributes" id="document-structure-resource-attributes" class="headerlink"></a>

-The value of the `attributes` key is an "attributes object".
-The attributes object is a JSON object that represents information about the resource object.
+The value of the `attributes` key is an object (an "attributes object").

-The members of the attributes object ("attributes") share a namespace with the members of the relationships object of the resource object; that is, attributes of a given resource object **MUST** be named differently than its relationships.
-The attributes object **MUST NOT** contain `id` or `type` members.
-Apart from these restrictions, this object can contain members keyed by any string valid for this specification.
+Members of the attributes object ("attributes") represent information about the resource in which it's defined.

-All members which appear in an attributes object are considered attributes and may contain any valid JSON value.
+Attributes may contain any valid JSON value.

 Complex data structures involving JSON objects and arrays are allowed as attribute values.
 However, any object that constitutes or is contained in an